 - -Stealing

 - -Adultery

 - -Murder

-- -Dishonoring one's parents

-\\Note: This is an unedited manuscript of a message preached at Wheelersburg Baptist Church.
+Note: This is an unedited manuscript of a message preached at Wheelersburg Baptist Church.
 It is provided to prompt your continued reflection on the practical truths of the Word of God.

-&lt;sup>1 For an earlier development of this text/theme, see the message preached at WBC in 2008, "The Tragedy of Failing to Thank God."
+1 For an earlier development of this text/theme, see the messages preached at WBC in 2008, "The Tragedy of Failing to Thank God," and "The Danger of Not Giving Thanks " on 11/17/13.

--Failing to thank the Lord for His gifts
+- -Dishonoring one's parents - -Failing to thank the Lord for His gifts